jbqueru/vs_hive/README.md

 movie files) as well as output from the game (screenshots, audio or video recordings) are also licensed under the
 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) License.
+That exception explicitly does not apply to source code or object/executable code.

+When in doubt, AGPL is always applicable.